- Applying to Amherst

 Waiver of the English proficiency testing requirement will be granted only after our verification that the applicant has satisfied one of the above three waiver criteria, based on official documentation contained in the student's application materials.
 That official verification process will be conducted after the the student's application has been submitted and reviewed.

 For international applicants required to submit evidence of English language proficiency, we recommend the following minimum scores:

 - 7.5 overall band score on IELTS;

 To begin an application You should begin by reviewing the Apply to Amherst page.
 Then, depending on your applicant status, you should continue to either the First-year Applicants page or the Transfer Applicants page, where you can find important information on our available admission options, our application requirements, and our approach to reviewing and evaluating applications for admission.
 Finally, you can start your application at Common App Online.

 Financial Aid Guidelines for International Students

-As of the 2008-2009 admission cycle, Amherst College extended its need-blind admission policy to international students.
+Amherst College follows a need-blind admission policy for all students -- domestic and international.
 This means Amherst will admit international students without regard to their level of financial need or request for financial aid.
 In addition, Amherst meets 100% of demonstrated financial need for all international students who are admitted to the college and apply for need-based financial aid.
 To review the requirements necessary for international students to apply for financial aid, visit the Office of Financial Aid web pages for international applicants.